websanco/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/next-steps-after-migration.md

 ## Add Custom Domains

 Ensure that your environment on DXP Cloud hosts your own custom domains as needed.
-DXP Cloud manages your custom domains, allowing you to define certified domains for each environment.
+DXP Cloud integrates with your custom domains, allowing you to define certified domains for each environment.

 See [Custom Domains](../infrastructure-and-operations/networking/custom-domains.md) for more information.